Cath85105/Implementing-MoniPoly-Set-Commitment-Scheme-as-Proof-of-Storage/README.md

 # Implementing-MoniPoly-Set-Commitment-Scheme-as-Proof-of-Storage

-Please refer to Readme.docx for detailed instructions.
+Please refer to Guide for detailed instructions.